 Duolingo’s German course has received a lot of updates over the years, to the point that it’s up there with French and Spanish as one of Duolingo’s best courses.

-With a solid 6 units worth of streamlined German skills and lessons, the German tree is easily one of Duolingo’s most polished.
+With a solid 6 sections worth of streamlined German units and lessons, the German course is easily one of Duolingo’s most polished.

 This will take you a good amount of time to work through.
 And that’s a good thing!

-Some of Duolingo’s courses are really short, so you can breeze through them pretty quickly but not come away feeling as though you’ve learnt much.
+Some of Duolingo’s courses are really short, so you can breeze through them pretty quickly but not come away feeling as though you’ve learned much.

 But rest assured, you’re unlikely to experience this with the German course.
-Not only is it jam-packed with vocabulary, each skill comes with a bespoke tip section to help you get your head around the tricky aspects of German grammar.
+Not only is it jam-packed with vocabulary, each skill comes with bespoke guidebooks to help you get your head around the tricky aspects of German grammar.

 Duolingo have also totally redone the voices of a lot of their characters, making them sound alive and engaging.

 This is one of Duolingo’s standout features and it’s only available in a few of its courses.